fmemuir/COASTGUARD/README.md

 4. Show/adjust detected boundary between image classes (depending on if user has requested to be shown the interactive plot window);
 5. Export boundaries and relevant metadata to a `.pkl` file and a shapefile of lines.

+### Extracting Waterlines Alongside Vegetation Edges
+As this tool is built from the original CoastSat toolkit, it is possible to extract instantaneous waterlines as well as vegetation edges from each satellite image.
+To do this, change the `wetdry` flag in the user requirements to `True`.
+Any tidal correction on the extracted waterlines is performed using the FES2014 tidal model.
+You will need to use pyFES and the Aviso FES2014 repo for this, which **you should clone** from [their github repo](https://github.com/CNES/aviso-fes).
+When loading in the tidal data, you should **change the tidal files path to wherever you have cloned the FES2014 repo to on your machine.**

 ## Roadmap
 This code is live and the master branch is being updated often (daily to weekly).
 If you clone this repo, please update it regularly with `git pull`!